 One of the greatest tools of learning IT online is MIT’s OpenCourseWare.
-It’s not exactly like attending a traditional college course, but it is a great tool to get you going in your new career.
+It’s not exactly like attending a traditional online college course, but it is a great tool to get you going in your new career.
 Public and private universities share a wealth of information, videos, slides and other collegiate materials to aid students in completing their education.
 Lesson plans are generally structured as they would be in the classroom, giving a guided feel to the experience.

-Most of the core classes that you will be taking as you pursue your degree have some counterpart in OpenCourseWork.
+Most of the core classes that you will be taking as you pursue your online degree have some counterpart in OpenCourseWork.
 It can be a useful tool to prepare you for actual class or for taking certification exams.
 It can also be helpful to those on the web developer track to build portfolios of work.
 There are a wide range of very specialized courses available, which can be helpful for such an evolving industry like IT.
-Even if these courses don’t directly contribute to your degree path, they can make you a more learned and valuable member of the industry.
+Even if these courses don’t directly contribute to your degree program, they can make you a more learned and valuable member of the industry.

 Here are a few OpenCourseWork classes you might find to be helpful.